Technology in the Philippines Strong Progress, Key Opportunities, and Future Innovations

 The Future of Technology in the Philippines

-Looking ahead, experts predict that the Philippines will:
+Experts predict the Philippines will:

-- Grow its digital economy beyond $100 billion by 2030
+- Grow the digital economy beyond 100 billion dollars by 2030

 Social Impact of Technology